 Finally, Service Hub is all about customer support.
 You get:

 Find out more about how the features perform in our Hubspot review.

 Because there’s a lot on offer with Hubspot, I’ll just focus on the main features added with each new tier.
 They are, of course, increasingly expensive, except for Hubspot CRM, which is 100% free.

-All prices are for monthly plans.
-Any plan that costs more than $400 is billed annually.
+All prices are for monthly plans, though, be aware that you'll need to commit to an annual contract.
 Free plans always come with Hubspot branding – you need the Starter plan minimum to remove it.
 You can also pay in seven currencies: EUR, JAP, USD, GBP, COP, SGD and AUD.

-The last thing to note is the confusing term “user”.
-You’ll see that different plans give you more users.
+The last thing to note is that different plans give you more users.
 They are like admin accounts that can access every feature of the plan.

 Try free plan